Day: April 30, 2018

 CBD is also being studied for its possible role in treating epilepsy and neuropsychiatric disorders.

-review posted to Epilepsia noted that CBD has anti-seizure properties and a low risk of side effects for people with epilepsy.
+A review posted to Epilepsia noted that CBD has anti-seizure properties and a low risk of side effects for people with epilepsy.

 Studies into CBD’s effect on neurological disorders suggest that it may help to treat many of the disorders that are linked to epilepsy, such as neurodegeneration, neuronal injury, and psychiatric diseases.